-It brings back memories of my childhood and of a holiday and time of year that was of great importance to my mother.
-She was not a particularly religiously observant person, but she fervently held on to the High Holidays and expected her children to follow suit.
-This meant going to services for both the first and second day of Rosh Hashonah at our conservative synagogue, an inevitably boring and tedious affair for me.
+The Jewish New Year brings back memories of my childhood and time of year that was of great importance to my mother.
+She was not a particularly religiously observant person, but she fervently held on to the High Holidays and expected her children to follow suit without question.
+This meant going to religious services at our conservative synagogue for both the first and second mornings of Rosh Hashonah, an inevitably dull and tedious affair for me.

 Yom Kippur, the Day of Atonement, was a somber affair.
 I considered it quite an ordeal atoning for my sins and trying to fast all day.
-I clearly remember one Yom Kippur, when I was probably about 12 or 13.
-My cousin and I blithely skipped out of services and went shopping for fall clothes.
+On Yom Kippur, when I was probably about 12 or 13.
+Just beginning to recognize the power of our teen age years, my cousin and I easily decided to skip out of services and go shopping for fall clothes.
 It was deliciously dangerous.
-Somehow word got back to our parents, as it always did, and I remember being severely reprimanded.
+Somehow word got back to our parents, as it always did.
+We were both severely reprimanded.

 I used to wish that these holidays would mean more than they do to me.
 Now, I accept whatever response I have and do what I feel is authentic for me.
-There might still be a touch of guilt, but nothing I can’t easily sweep away.
-I like the ritual of starting a new year with a spiritual outlook.
+There might still be a touch of guilt, but nothing I can’t sweep away in a day or two.

 In the early years after I’d left home and married, I felt compelled to find a service to attend.
 I always came away disappointed.
 As the years have passed, I no longer look for a religious service that will fit or inspire.
 But, I do feel compelled to have a traditional dinner each year, either with friends or family.
 I buy crisp new fall apples to dip in local honey to help make the year sweet.
 This year, I even baked a honey cake.

 I’ll have three of my youngest grandchildren at our dinner table, and for reasons that mysteriously transmit from mother to daughter, I hope to share a bit of Jewish tradition.